scala/scala-lang/blog/_posts/2022-07-18-secure-your-dependencies-on-github.md

 ```

 This default definition should work in many sbt builds out-of-the-box.
-The action will check that the working directory contains an sbt project, it will install an sbt plugin, and run a command, added by that plugin, that extracts all resolved dependencies from all Scala projects on all Scala versions.
+Given a valid sbt build, the action installs an sbt plugin that will extract all transitive library dependencies from all subprojects on all Scala versions.

-If you need to exclude a project on a Scala version, because sbt cannot resolve its dependencies, you can use the `modules-ignore` input.
-You can learn more about this in the [documentation page](https://github.com/marketplace/actions/sbt-dependency-submission) of the action.
+For troubleshooting, please refer to the [documentation](https://github.com/marketplace/actions/sbt-dependency-submission) of the action.

 ## Scala Steward and GitHub Dependabot